-Rep. Matt Gaetz and other GOP politicians suggest antifa is to blame for pro-Trump mob rioting into Capitol
+Rep. Matt Gaetz and other GOP politicians baselessly suggest antifa is to blame for pro-Trump mob rioting into Capitol

 Citing a widely contested article published by the Washington Times, Gaetz admitted that he does not know “if the reports are true.”
 But, he said to audible boos, “some of the people who breached the Capitol today were not Trump supporters.
 They were masquerading as Trump supporters and in fact, were members of the violent terrorist group antifa.”

-In fact, many of the Trump supporters who stormed into Capitol openly boasted about their participation, live-streaming as they forced their way past police and bashed the building’s doors and windows.
+In fact, many of the Trump supporters who stormed into the Capitol openly boasted about their participation, live-streaming as they forced their way past police and bashed the building’s doors and windows.

 Yet Gaetz wasn’t alone.
 Across social media and conservative-leaning TV stations, some right-wing figures peddled the similar claim that the loose collective of far-left activists were responsible for the riots, as The Washington Post’s Jeremy Barr reported.

 There is no verifiable evidence that these activists, who broadly identify as anti-fascist, formed part of the insurrectionist mob that abruptly halted Congress in the midst of certifying President-elect Joe Biden’s electoral victory.
-Earlier that morning, President Trump incited his supporters during a speech outside the White House , telling them they should never accept defeat.
+Earlier that morning, President Trump incited his supporters during a speech outside the White House, telling them they should never accept defeat.

-But Trump and his allies have long sought to blame antifa — an ideology, not an organized group, according to the FBI — for any violence tied to protests, though there’s been virtually no evidence to back up those claims.
+But Trump and his allies have long sought to blame antifa — an ideology, not an organized group, according to the FBI — for any violence tied to protests, though there’s been no evidence to back up those claims.

 As conspiracy theories quickly spread online about the Capitol breach as a “false flag operation,” conducted by left-wing activists to cast blame on Trump supporters, Rep. Paul A. Gosar (R-Ariz.) took to Twitter to point fingers.

-“This has all the hallmarks of antifa provocation,” he wrote, about three hours after the incident went down.
+“This has all the hallmarks of Antifa provocation,” he wrote, about three hours after the incident went down.

 Plenty of other GOP lawmakers followed.
 Speaking to Fox Business’s Lou Dobbs on Wednesday night, Rep. Mo Brooks (R-Ala.) said “there is some indication that fascist antifa elements were involved, that they embedded themselves in the Trump protests.”